zaryab-tech/Student-Management-System/README.md

    - User registration, login, and logout functionalities.

 ##Setup Instructions:
+Download and install VS code and install Python (any version) .....

 1- Create a virtual environment and activate it:

  python -m venv venv